climate-modelling/climate-modelling.github.io/projects/_posts/2025-10-01-speedyexoplanets.md

 ---
-title: "[OPEN] Differentiable atmospheric modelling: Learning from data between Earth’s and exoplanetary climates"
+title: "Differentiable atmospheric modelling for Earth and exoplanets"
 excerpt:  "Atmospheric general circulation models are the backbone of climate models, being used to understand and predict climate change on Earth and understand climate on exoplanets."
 header:
 teaser: "https://github.com/user-attachments/assets/a8bdf88a-d779-43b0-8cf2-79fee5d1d806"